wangchunsheng-ops/mirror/README.md

 ## Getting started
 asdasd
 To make it easy for you to get started with GitLab, here's a list of recommended next s Already a pro?
-Just edit this README.md and make it your own.
-Want打算分手地方 to make it easy?
-[Use the template at the bottom](#editing-this-readme)!
+Just edit this README.md and make it your own.asdasd
 ## Add your files

 - [ ] [Create](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-file) or [upload](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#upload-a-file) files